37 Things to Do in DC: Annapolis Pride, Jazz in the Garden, and Fiesta Asia

 May 28-June 2

 - Annapolis Pride Parade and Festival.
 Start Pride Month at the Annapolis Pride Parade and Festival.
 The all-day affair welcomes spectators to a lively street parade with floats, marchers, and tunes followed by a family-friendly music festival.
-This year’s headliner is viral pop artist Whatever Mike (Sat, free, Annapolis).
+This year’s *performance lineup features Christian Siriano, L. Rodgers, and Queen Jalah Nicole (Sat, free, Annapolis).

 - Jazz in the Garden.
 DC’s popular jazz fest returns this weekend with a fresh lineup of live music.
 Visit the National Gallery of Art’s Sculpture Garden on Fridays throughout the summer to experience jazz, Latin fusion, and zydeco concerts.
 The outdoor jam sessions are known to fill up fast so be sure to snag tickets the week before each concert when the lottery opens (every Fri through August 9, except July 5, free, but tickets distributed through a lottery, National Gallery of Art).

-Note: An earlier version of this post listed the wrong performer.
-We regret the error.